Hereditary Amyloid Neuropathy Research Study (HAPPIN Study)

 Study participants are provided the saliva test free of charge, as all costs are covered by the research sponsor, Ambry Genetics Laboratories.

 This large study is expected to conclude within the next 12 months, with findings to be presented at a scientific symposium in 2020.

 Questions About the HAPPIN Study

 What are you looking for in the HAPPIN study?

 How many patients will be participating in the HAPPIN study?

-How will you evaluate the patient?
+How will you evaluate patients for the HAPPIN study?

 What happens when a patient has a positive test result?